splintercommunity/splinter-docs/community/benchmarks/index.md

 These benchmarks don't necessarily make any guarantees about the performance of any given Splinter release.

-[Benchmark of Hyperledger Transact 0.3.7 LMDB and experimental SQLite backends]({% link community/benchmarks/transact_db_backends.md %})
+[Benchmark of Transact 0.3.7 LMDB and experimental SQLite backends]({% link community/benchmarks/transact_db_backends.md %})